moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ### Delivery Assurance vs. Delay

 Different use cases have varying requirements with respect to the tradeoffs associated in having guarantee of delivery vs delay - in some (such as telefony) it may be acceptable to drop some or all of the media as a result of changes in network connectivity, throughput, or congestion whereas in other scenarios all media must arrive at the receiving end even if delayed.
 There SHOULD be support for some means for a connection to signal which media may be abandoned, and behaviours of both senders receivers defined when delay or loss occurs.
+Where multiple variants of media are sent, this SHOULD be done so in a way that provides pipelining so each media stream may be processed in parallel.

 ### Support Webtransport/Raw QUIC as media transport